 This worksheet will assist you to comply with the P Balance limit of 10kg P per ha per year.
 You do not have to complete this worksheet.
-However, if you do, this worksheet can be submitted with the rest of the Fertilisation Account and you do not have to complete the P Balance section on pages 13-20 of the Fertilisation Account.
+However, if you do this worksheet can be submitted with the rest of the Fertilisation Account and you do not have to complete the P Balance section of the Fertilisation Account on pages 63-70.

-Alternatively you can use the P Balance Calculator at www.daera-ni.gov.uk/onlineservices.
+Alternatively you can use the P Balance Calculator at www.dardni.gov.uk/onlineservices.
 If you use the P Balance Calculator print the "Detailed Balance Summary" and this can be submitted with the rest of your Fertilisation Account and you do not have to complete the P Balance section of the Fertilisation Account.